Collaboration and Access to Services

 The Office’s involvement:

 The Office is a member of ANZOA.
-The Office periodically provides general updates on its activities and also has nominated representatives who participate in interest groups in the areas of Aboriginal complaints handling, first contact, business improvement and policy and research.
+The Office periodically provides general updates on its activities and also has nominated representatives who participate in interest groups in the areas of Aboriginal complaints handling, first contact, business improvement, policy and research, and public relations and communications.

-The Ombudsman participated in the ANZOA Joint Executive Committee and Members meeting in May 2016.
+The Ombudsman attended the Annual General Meeting and Members meeting of ANZOA in November 2016.

 Indonesian/ Australian Ombudsman Linkages and Strengthening Program